 Adult Education Budget

-Devolution of the Adult Education Budget (AEB) from 1st August 2019 enables the Cambridgeshire and Peterborough Combined Authority (the Authority) to take responsibility for delivering high quality Adult Education in the local area.
+Devolution of the Adult Education Budget (AEB) from 1st August 2019 has enabled the Cambridgeshire & Peterborough Combined Authority to take responsibility for delivering high quality Adult Education in the local area.

 Lifelong Learning For All

 We’re working to ensure Cambridgeshire and Peterborough is an amazing place to live and to work.
-We want all residents in Cambridgeshire and Peterborough to have access to motivating and inspiring learning opportunities throughout their life.
+To support the ambition, we want all residents in Cambridgeshire and Peterborough to have access to motivating and inspiring learning opportunities throughout their life.
+Adult education has a vital role to play.

-We work closely with colleges, training providers, local councils and employers to ensure a wide range of high-quality education and training courses are available for adults to retrain and upskill no matter their age.
+We work closely with colleges, training providers, local councils and employers to ensure a wide range of high-quality education and training courses are available for adults to retrain and upskill at any age.
 Courses will help residents to:

-- gain valuable qualifications that boost employment prospects, skills and knowledge for well-paid jobs, rising incomes, sharing prosperity in our region
+- gain valuable qualifications and skills that boost employment prospects, increase incomes, and help more people share prosperity

 - accelerate promotion at work and progression to courses at Level 2 and 3 or to higher education